tisvasconcelos/generator-hashirama/README.md

 	Run: `grunt build` || `grunt b`

-	This yill build all your project (compass and uglifyjs)
+	This will build all your project (compass and uglifyjs)

 ## License
 [MIT License](http://en.wikipedia.org/wiki/MIT_License)